Universal properties of dissipative Tomonaga-Luttinger liquids: Case study of a non-Hermitian XXZ spin chain: Model

-We invoke unraveling of the dynamics of the density matrix into quantum trajectories \cite{Daley14}, each of which obeys the Schr\"{o}dinger evolution with the effective Hamiltonian $H_\mathrm{eff}$ intervened by quantum jumps described by the jump operators $L_{j\sigma\sigma'}$.
-We consider a strongly correlated regime $U_{\sigma\sigma^\prime}\gg t_h$ and assume that each site is occupied by one particle on average so that a Mott insulating state is realized as an initial state.
+We invoke unraveling of the dynamics of the density matrix into quantum trajectories \cite{Daley14}, each of which obeys the Schr\"{o}dinger evolution with the effective Hamiltonian $H_\mathrm{eff}$ interrupted by quantum jumps described by the jump operators $L_{j\sigma\sigma'}$.
+We consider a strongly correlated regime $U_{\sigma\sigma^\prime}\gg t_h$ and assume that each site is occupied on average by one particle so that a Mott insulating state is realized as an initial state.
 For simplicity, we assume $U_{\uparrow\uparrow}=U_{\downarrow\downarrow}\equiv U$ and $\gamma_{\uparrow\uparrow}=\gamma_{\downarrow\downarrow}\equiv \gamma$.
-Then, after the second-order perturbation theory with respect to $t_h$, the effective NH Hamiltonian reduces to the NH XXZ model \cite{Nakagawa20, Duan03}
+Then, the second-order perturbation theory with respect to $t_h$ reduces the effective NH Hamiltonian \eqref{eq_BHeff} to the NH XXZ model \cite{Nakagawa20, Duan03}